psimatis/CanCanto/README.md

 - If the DB is empty start with the vocabulary screen.
 - Moved DB to main.
 - Fix deletion bug.
 Used ID instead of value.
+- Fix back/go to quiz button.

 ## ToDo
 - Add message in vocabulary screen asking the user to add a phrase if the DB is empty.
-- Fix back/go to quiz button if DB is empty and started with vocabulary screen.
 - Add statistics in detail page (e.g., attempts, success rate).
 - Redesign vocabulary screen to be a scrollable list of words (instead of a grid).
 - Beautify.
 Go for an all red theme.